General criteria for the study of quasi-stationarity

 Using Lemma~\ref{lem:varphi2}, we deduce that there exists a function~$\varphi_2:E\rightarrow[0,1]$ satisfying the conditions of~(E2) and that~(E4) holds true.
 This concludes the proof of (E2) and (E4).

 To conclude, Conditions~(b) and~(E1) imply, for all $n\geq 0$,

 This proves (E3) and concludes the proof of Proposition~\ref{prop:comparions-with-FKM96}. \end{proof}

-\begin{rem} One can actually prove that, in the particular case of a discrete state space $E$ and irreducible transition probability on $E$, Assumption (E) is equivalent to the Conditions (a), (b) and (c) of~\cite{FerrariKestenMartinez1996}.
+\begin{rem} One can actually prove that, in the particular case of a discrete state space $E$ and aperiodic and irreducible transition probability on $E$, Assumption (E) is equivalent to the Conditions (a), (b) and (c) of~\cite{FerrariKestenMartinez1996}.
 Besides the additional properties provided in Section~\ref{sec:main-discrete-time}, one of our main contribution in this particular setting is to provide a more tractable criterion.
-Indeed, the use of Lyapunov type functions has the advantage to be quite flexible.
-This is illustrated in the next subsection, with an application to population processes, extending to the multi-dimensional case some models studied in~\cite{gosselin-01}.
-The direct application of~\cite{FerrariKestenMartinez1996} to this model is more difficult (they are even qualified as ``impractical for such models of biological population extinction'' in~\cite[p.
-262]{gosselin-01}) and do not extend as easily by domination arguments (as, for example, in Theorem~\ref{thm:GW-dominated-bis} below). \end{rem}
+Indeed, the use of Lyapunov type functions has the advantage to be quite flexible. \end{rem}